Get-AzStorageTable

 Get-AzStorageTable -Context $myctx

-After executing the above PowerShell command, I got the below-expected output.
+After executing the above PowerShell command, I received the output shown below, which was not as expected.

 Table End Point: https://demo123b08c.table.core.windows.net/